M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Introduction

 \subsection{Structure of the paper}

 We tried to keep the main body of this paper short, at the cost of a larger number of Appendices which contain some technical results.
-In section \ref{sec:grcomplexes} we recall the definition of the graph complexes we work with.
+In section 2 we fix our notation and recall some standard definitions.
+Section \ref{sec:grcomplexes} contains the definition of the graph complexes we work with.
 Section \ref{sec:themap} contains a proof of Theorem \ref{thm:GCdef}.
-In section \ref{sec:grt} some results about $\grt$ are recalled or derived.
-The proof of the main Theorem \ref{thm:main} follows in section \ref{sec:theproof}.
-Sections \ref{sec:appdefq} to \ref{sec:appdd} contain some applications of this Theorem.
-Section \ref{sec:explicitmap} contains a largely independent ``pedestrian'' description of the map between $\grt$ and $\GC_2$.
-This section is strictly speaking not necessary, but the author likes to have explicit formulas and algorithms.
+In section \ref{sec:grt} the definition of the Grothendieck-Teichm\"uller Lie algebra $\grt_1$ is recalled and some of its properties are derived.
+The proof of the main Theorems \ref{thm:main} and \ref{thm:hoe2} follows in section \ref{sec:theproof}.
+Section \ref{sec:appdefq} contains some applications of this Theorem.
+Section \ref{sec:explicitmap} contains a largely independent ``pedestrian'' description of the map between $\GC_2$ and $\grt_1$.
+The important result is a computation of the leading order terms of the graph cohomology classes corresponding to the conjectural generators $\sigma_3, \sigma_5,\dots$ of $\grt_1$.
 Finally the numerous appendices provide background for some constructions and notations used in the main text.
+Of particular importance is Appendix \ref{sec:optwists}, in which a technical construction we call ``operadic twisting'' is introduced.